Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 > Medium-term plan
 - Launch of Continuous Liquidity Pool (like THORChain but with higher security and performance that leverages TEE/MPC/TTS + Trusted Transaction Validation protocol with a multisig option (mobiles + yubikey) for validators and large liquidity owners
-- Launch Seignorage mechanism
+- Launch of Seignorage mechanism by creating synthetic assets like UST on the Terra blockchain
-- Launch Quadratic voting
+- Launch of Quadratic Voting features to incentivize the CLP and Seignorage functions

 >The team's long-term plans and intentions in relation to it.